Base Level Communications Billing Handbook

 SECTION II - COMMON USER - SWITCHED SERVICES

 2.1 Telephone Lines.
-Telephone lines are billed at a flat for each directory number (DN) based on the assigned Class of Service (COS) or Network Class of Service (NCOS).
+Telephone lines are billed at a flat monthly rate for each directory number (DN) based on the assigned Class of Service (COS) or Network Class of Service (NCOS).
 The COS indicates the capabilities available from the line.
 The flat monthly rate includes all features and functions authorized under the COS to include maintenance, repair and replacement of all instruments and cabling provided by the Base Communications Office (BCO).
 The rate does not include maintenance and repair of customer-owned instruments or terminal equipment.

 2.1.1 Class A - Official Unrestricted.
 Class A service is provided for official appropriated activities.
 Class A users have direct-dial access to Defense Switched Network (DSN), all U.S. Navy telephones on Guam; to Andersen AFB; into the GTA TELEGUAM system for local calls; and, with proper authorization code, the NETWORX system, International Switched Voice services (ISVS) and other authorized long-distance system.